Holy Cross

 The Catholic cemetery is a sacred place; it is holy ground where our faithful departed await the resurrection to eternal life.
 This is why the grounds of the cemetery are cared for and made as attractive as possible, maintained in this way as a sign of respect for the dead who rest in peace.
 The special respect we accord to the faithful departed and the places where they rest remind us of our hope of joyfully greeting them again, when we will be with them and the Lord forever.

-Catholic Cemeteries Policies & Procedures
+Catholic Cemeteries of Halifax Policies & Procedures

 Catholic Funerals